High School of Music Forum Musikae

 In addition Czifra is much in demand with other chamber music formations and has collaborated in concerts and recordings with renown musicians such as Rostislav Dubinsky, Luba Edlina, Yuli Turowsky and Jean Jaques Kantorow.

-András is professor of violin at Codarts, (Rotterdam Conservatoire), he has a large class with students of different nationalities..
+Since 1982 András has been professor of violin at CODARTS (Rotterdam Conservatoire) in The Netherlands where has a large violin class which includes students of various nationalities.